Too-Many-to-Fail and the Pricing of Risks

-Public guarantees extended during systemic crises can affect the relative pricing of risks in the financial system.
-Studying the market for syndicated loans, we find that banks require lower compensation for aggregate risk than for idiosyncratic risk, consistent with systemic risk-taking due to guarantees.
-The underpricing of aggregate risk is concentrated among banks that benefit more from exposure to public guarantees and disappears for non-bank lenders not protected by these guarantees.
-Estimates from loan spread regressions imply a sizeable guarantee that is passed onto borrowers, but also distortions in the economy’s capital allocation.
+The existence of public guarantees that are extended in the case of system-wide stress only (“too-many-to-fail”) may distort the relative pricing of risks in the financial system.
+Studying the market for syndicated loans, we find that banks require lower compensation for aggregate risk than for idiosyncratic risk, consistent with systemic risk-taking due to too-many-to-fail guarantees.
+The underpricing of aggregate risk is concentrated among banks that benefit more from increasing their exposure to these guarantees and disappears for non-bank lenders who are not covered by them.
+Estimates from loan-level regressions imply a sizeable guarantee that is passed onto borrowers, but also distortions in the economy’s capital allocation as lending conditions across firms change.

 Keywords: Public guarantees, Too-many-to-fail, Systemic risk-taking, Loan pricing